-Supply Chain and Logistics Management, Multicriteria Decision Making, Multiple Objective Programming, Applied Operations Research, Meta-Heuristics
+Supply Chain and Logistics Management, Multicriteria Decision Making, Operations Research, Meta-Heuristics.

-Production and Operations Management (U, G), Supply Chain and Logistics Management (U, G), Quality and Operations Management (G), Modeling and Decision (U), Advanced Topics in Mathematical Programming (G), Quality Management (U), Quantitative Methods (U), Research Methodology (G).
+Production and Operations Management (U, G), Supply Chain and Logistics Management (U, G), Quality and Operations Management (G), Modeling and Decision (U), Advanced Topics in Mathematical Programming (G), Quality Management (U), Quantitative Business Analysis (U), Research Methodology (G).

 Published in: Journal of Ambient Intelligence and Humanized Computing